A budget is telling your money where to go instead of wondering where it went. —Dave Ramsey, financial author

 - Create a personal budget

-- Review the How to Budget Using the Envelope Method video above, or watch the How to Set Up a Budget video, below.
+- Review the How to Budget Using the Envelope Method below, or find another “how to budget” video of your choosing.

-- Select one of the types of budgets suggested in these videos.
+- Select one type of budgets suggested in the text or in the video.
 Write down each step for the type of budget you selected.

 - Complete each step using your own financial information.